dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 Here, Query is the contract with functions to get user data, while Command is for creating, updating, and deleting users.
 Okay, this looks pretty good and makes sense.
 But it seems like this pattern only solves the need to move to Elasticsearch, which is just for the "get data" functions.
-It doesn't seem strong enough to solve the need to move to MongoDB, because only the "insert" function is moving to MongoDB, while "update" and "delete" are staying in Postgres.
+It doesn't seem strong enough to solve the need to move to MongoDB 😢, because only the "insert" function is moving to MongoDB, while "update" and "delete" are staying in Postgres.

 ## I Need To Separate Them Using The Interface Segregation Principle (ISP)